 How Expensive are Bamboo Tattoos?

 That all depends on where you get it done.
 Some tattoo artists will be in higher demand and charge more.
 Some places just charge more because they think can they rip off tourists.
-Like I said before, do you research, ask around, look at a couple of shops before you decide.
-To give you a rough idea mine cost 2000 baht ($57 USD) and took about half an hour to do.
+Like I said before, do your research, ask around, look at a couple of shops before you decide.
+To give you a rough idea mine cost 2000 baht ($57 USD) in 2016 and took about half an hour to do.

 Do Bamboo Tattoos Fade?